eXascaleInfolab/TSM-Bench/reproducibility/README.md

 ```

 - **Notes**:
-   - The runtime results of the systems for a given query will be added to: `results/offline/d2/{query}/runtime/`.
+   - The runtime results of the systems for each query will be added to: `results/offline/d2/{query}/runtime/`.
    - The runtime plots will be added to the folder `results/offline/d2/{query}/plots/`.